BioJulia/BioStructures.jl/docs/src/examples.md

      ylims=(-180, 180))
 ```

-**E)** Calculate the RMSD and displacements between the heavy (non-hydrogen) atoms of two models in an NMR structure:
+**F)** Calculate the RMSD and displacements between the heavy (non-hydrogen) atoms of two models in an NMR structure:

 ```julia
 downloadpdb("1SSU")